 For those times wine calls, try this Jamaican jerk salsa with a gewürztraminer.
 With gewürztraminer, we get sweet, fruity notes that help tame the heat as well as a floral profile that enhances the warm spices.

 When you’re in the mood for a unique salsa with an island flair, I hope you try this Jamaican jerk salsa.
-Please let me know how you enjoyed this Jamaican jerk salsa recipe in the comment section and don’t forget to sign up for my newsletter.
-You can also catch me on Instagram, Pinterest, Facebook and Twitter.
+It's the perfect party dip everyone will love.

 Love This Salsa?